Phylliade/ikpy/doc/index.rst

-Welcome to poppy-inverse-kinematics's documentation!
+Welcome to IKPy's documentation!
 ====================================================

 Here you can find a documentation of the Inverse Kinematics API.

 .. toctree::
-   :maxdepth: 4
+   :maxdepth: 2

+   ikpy